daneroo/nx-audiobook/infra/PROGRESS.md

 - Albert-László Barabási - The Formula: The Universal Laws of Success
 - Alfred Bester - The Stars My Destination
 - Andrew Morton - 17 Carnations - The Royals, the Nazis, and the Biggest Cover-Up in History
-- Annie Duke - How to Decide: Simple Tools for Making Better Choices
-- Annie Duke - Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts
 - Anthony Aguirre - Cosmological Koans: A Journey to the Heart of Physics
 - Arjuna Ardagh - Leap Before You Look
 - Arthur Conan Doyle - Sherlock Holmes: The Definitive Collection